ronaldoussoren/pyobjc/docs/supported-platforms.rst

 Currently PyObjC supports Python 3.9 upto and including 3.13.

-Free-threading as introduced in Python 3.13 is supported experimentally, mostly because of limited testing.
-Free-threading support for PyObjC works better in Python 3.14 due to some new CPython APIs that enable fixing a race condition.
+Free-threading as introduced in Python 3.13 is supported experimentally.

 .. admonition:: Old Python versions